ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/203

-If the `measurement-values-map` value has an associated CBOR tag.
-The comparison algorithm should comprehend the structure identified by the CBOR tag.
+If the `measurement-values-map` value has an associated CBOR tag, the comparison algorithm should comprehend the structure identified by the CBOR tag.

-If the stateful environment `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.

-If the value is not tagged then the Verifier MUST use the comparison algorithm associated with the `measurement-values-map` codepoint for the entry.

-If the Verifier does not recognize the stateful environment CBOR tag value then the stateful environment does not match.
+If the Verifier does not recognize a CBOR tag value then the value MUST NOT match.

-If the stateful environment is not tagged and the `measurement-values-map` key is a value with handling described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

-If the stateful environment is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
-If the values are not binary identical then the stateful environment does not match.
+Note: CBOR tags are useful for discriminating values amongst alternates, but the comparison of tagged values is still determined by the codepoint they appear under.
+It is recommended but not required to compare values with a specific CBOR tag the same way across codepoints.
+For this reason, it is recommended to specify a default comparison algorithm with the CBOR tag's registration.

+Profile writers SHOULD use CBOR tags for widely applicable comparison methods to ease Verifier implementation compliance across profiles.

+The following subsections define non-default comparison algorithms for some `measurement-values-map` key codepoints.

 ##### Comparison for svn entries